Sudhanshu1st/Suicide-Detection-Chatbot-Project/README.md

 ## Dataset

-The project uses a dataset containing text messages that may contain distress-related content.
+The project uses a dataset scrapped from Twitter, containing text messages that may contain distress-related content.
 The dataset is loaded and preprocessed using the `TextPreprocessor` class, which performs cleaning, lemmatization, and other text transformations.

 ## Data Preprocessing